-There are a variety of important factors to keep in mind when determining if you are eligible for a workers' compensation claim for your carpal tunnel injury.
+There are a variety of important factors to keep in mind when determining if you are eligible for

+I do know one thing about me: I don't measure myself by others' expectations or let others define my worth," Sonia Sotomayor, Supreme Court of the United States a workers' compensation claim for your carpal tunnel injury.
 You ought to consider your work activities and outside activities.

 Furthermore, it is worthwhile to document your injuries as they develop and seek medical diagnosis and advice as well.
-Lastly, it is worthwhile to speak with a work injury lawyer to see if you may have a workers' compensation claim and to file it
+Lastly, it is worthwhile to speak with a work injury lawyer to see if you may have a workers' compensation claim and to file it.